 All volunteers for SPRED serve as models in establishing a faith community, where all love and serve God and seek to know His Love for us.

 Catechists: serve to facilitate the lesson and general flow of the session for a small group of special friends accompanied by catechist helpers.

 Catechist Helpers: while they do not teach as such, they serve as mentors and guides for a specific special friend during the SPRED session.
 The Catechist Helper accompanies his or her Special Friend in preparation to receive the sacraments.

-The SPRED Program runs from September to May; sessions with our Special Friends are two hours long (from 10:00 am to 12:00 noon) on 12 Sundays.
+The SPRED Program generally runs from September to May; sessions with our special friends are two hours long (from 10:00 am to 12:00 noon) every other Sunday during that time.
 Catechist preparation meetings are approximately one and a half hours long the week before each full session.
 During these meetings, the catechists develop their own strong faith community and prepare for the full sessions.